bbranquinho/skip-the-dishes/README.md

 ### 2.2.
 Second (Linux, OS X, Windows)

 This option is better, however, JDK and Maven are required.
-The following commands are used:

 ```sh
 $ mvn package